hackshackers/hackshackers-hugo/content/news/2012/03/showtimeline-hackathon-on-timeline-visualizations-at-hackshackersba.md

 _Saturday 14th april 2012, from 10 am to 8 pm at Areatres, Malabia 1720 11B: in Fuentes de Malabia behind Starbucks, Buenos Aires, Argentina._

-In April 2011, we opened the local chapter of [Hacks/Hackers in Buenos Aires][1].
+In April 2011, we opened the local group of [Hacks/Hackers in Buenos Aires][1].
 Our meetings were attended by journalists, software programmers and designers.
-There are currently 560 members in the local chapter.
+There are currently 560 members in the local group.
 We have already held four meetups, four hackathons, a conference, and a webinar with Fundación Nuevo Periodismo Iberoamericano (FNPI), and we are proud to have the support of [Knight-Mozilla Open News][3], a program to build a new ecosystem for the open web.

 **[Hacks/Hackers Buenos Aires][4] is currently involved on three DataJ projects:**